Welcome to today's edition of the Rush 24-7 podcast.

 Now, so put this in your pipe and smoke it.

-While the Russians are trying to co-opt and conquer a country for an oil pipeline that will give them total control of all the oil and gas pipelines that feed Western Europe.
+While the Russians are trying to co-opt and conquer a country for an oil pipeline that will give them total control of all the oil and gas pipelines that feed Western Europe, while they are doing everything they can to strengthen their oil producers, while they are doing everything they can to strengthen their oil business,

 A quick timeout while you think about that, and I'll be right back.

-But we have cards to play with Russia here.
+Now, Charles Krauthammer says there are things we can do, that we have cards to play with Russia here.

-And one of the there's basically four of them here.
+And one of the, there's basically four of them here.

-Suspend the NATO Russian Council established in 2002 to help bring Russia closer to the West.
+Suspend the NATO-Russian Council established in 2002 to help bring Russia closer to the West.

 Make clear that dissolution will follow suspension.

-This council gives Russia a seat at the NATO table, so the message should be invading neighboring democracies forfeits the seat.
+This council gives Russia a seat at the NATO table.

 That will take guts.

-It's gonna be interesting to see.
+It's going to be interesting to see.

 Then the next step, bar the Russians from entering the World Trade Organization.